bogdankis/Book-store-ecommerce/README.md

 # Book-store-ecommerce
 > UNDER CONSTRUCTION
-Building book store in ASP.NET CORE MVC with .NET 6
+Building book store in ASP.NET CORE MVC with .NET 6 and bootstrap